 No trip to New York would be complete without seeing a Broadway show.
-If you’ve been lucky enough to get a ticket to one of the hottest shows in town, you might be now wondering what to wear.
-Is there such thing as a Broadway show dress code?
+If you’ve been lucky enough to get a ticket to one of the hottest shows in town, you might now be wondering what to wear.
+Is there such a thing as a Broadway show dress code?

 Other than that, anything goes, which can be rather unfortunate when you have some people turning up in sweats, tank tops, skimpy shorts, and flip-flops.
 Don’t be one of those.
 It’s still worth it to wear something nice to a Broadway show.
-It’s a sign of respect for the actors (who can see you), and it makes going to the theatre a special and more memorable experience for you.
+It’s a sign of respect for the actors (who can see you), making going to the theatre a unique and more memorable experience for you.

-Some general dressing guideline to keep in mind for dressing for the theatre would be:
+Some general dressing guidelines to keep in mind for dressing for the theatre would be:

 1. Dress Respectfully

-Business casual or even casual is fine.
-For example, an informal dress, or pants/skirt worn with a nice top is perfect.
+Business casual or even casual is acceptable.
+For example, an informal dress or pants/skirt with a nice top is perfect.

-Many wonder if you can you wear jeans to a Broadway show, and the answer is yes, no problem.
-For example, if you’ve been sightseeing or shopping and you don’t have time to go back to the hotel to change, then jeans and a fresh looking top works.
+Many wonder if you can wear jeans to a Broadway show, and the answer is yes, no problem.
+For example, if you’ve been sightseeing or shopping and don’t have time to go back to the hotel to change, jeans and a fresh-looking top work.
 It’s o.k. to dress informal, so long as you also look neat and pulled together.

 2. Dress in Layers

-The theatres are air-conditioned in summer, and boy do they like to crank up the cold so that performers do not melt under the stage lights.
+The theatres are air-conditioned in summer, and boysy likes to crank up the cold so performers do not melt under the stage lights.
 It can feel like you are in a meat freezer!
-So if you tend to get cold easily (like I do), definitely bring along a jacket or sweater so you can add a layer or peel one off if necessary.
+So if you tend to get out quickly (like I do), bring along a jacket or sweater so you can add a layer or peel one off if necessary.

 3. Wear Comfortable Shoes

-There’s a lot of walking to the theatre, standing around the theatre, wandering around at intermission so be sure to wear comfortable shoes.
-Again, if you are the type to get cold easily, I would suggest wearing closed-toe shoes in the summer or tuck a pair of sockettes, or fold up flats into your purse, just in case.
+There’s a lot of walking to the theatre, standing around the theatre, and wandering around at intermission, so be sure to wear comfortable shoes.
+Again, if you are the type to get cold quickly, I would suggest wearing closed-toe shoes in the summer, tucking a pair of sockets, or fold-up flats into your purse, just in case.

 4. Don’t wear Anything that Obstructs the View

-This is not the time to wear a hat, some big hair band/hair or a jacket with a high, wide collar.
-Be considerate of the patrons sitting behind you and don’t ruin their view.
+This is not the time to wear a hat, some oversized hair band/hair, or a high, wide collar jacket.
+Be considerate of the patrons sitting behind you, and don’t ruin their view.

-More important than the way you dress for the theatre is the way you behave in the theatre.
+More important than how you dress for the theatre is the way you behave in the theatre.